appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 ![Elastic-5](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic-5.png)

-Drag and drop it on the Editor.
+Drag and drop it on the canvas.
 It should like this.